Arty Love Poems for Your Wedding Ceremony

 From Kintsugi by Marie Kondo

-Japanese craftspeople have engaged in this technique for centuries, but anyone can take part in this restorative process of rebuilding a beloved object with newfound elegance.
+Japanese craftspeople have engaged in this technique for centuries.
+However, anyone can take part in this restorative process of rebuilding a beloved object with newfound elegance.

-Kintsugi is aligned with several well-known Japanese beliefs and philosophies.
 The first is “wabi-sabi” — the acceptance of impermanence and imperfection, an inevitable part of our world.
-Wabi-sabi encourages the delight in irregularities and inconsistencies of the human hand, rather than striving for perfection.
+Wabi-sabi encourages delight in irregularities and inconsistencies of the human hand, rather than striving for perfection.

-The Japanese philosophy of “mottainai” regrets squandering and advocates for minimizing waste.
-The longer the life of our objects, the fewer objects we have to buy that use up precious resources.
-Kintsugi can make this relationship with breakage one of joy and learning instead of regret and loss.
+The Japanese philosophy of “mottainai” regrets squandering and advocates minimizing waste.
+The longer the life of our objects, the fewer items we have to buy that use up precious resources.
+Kintsugi can transform our relationship with breakage, turning it into one of joy and learning instead of regret and loss.

-The final concept is “mushin,” a mental flow that frees you from the angst of change and allows you to easily accept fate.
+Finally, the concept of “mushin” represents a mental flow that frees you from the angst of change, allowing you to easily accept fate.
 Practicing mushin guides us towards a reaction of mildness and quiet acceptance.
-The power to repair favorite objects with kintsugi helps this mental fortitude, making new life possible.
+The power to repair favorite objects with kintsugi enhances this mental fortitude, making new life possible.

 Comments